jeffersonxu/ai_connect4/README.md

 python play_game.py
 ```

-To see the different variations of the game, edit the main method to decide who is playing and which algorithm is being used
+To see the different variations of the game, edit the main method within **play_game.py** to decide who is playing and which algorithm is being used

 ```python
 if __name__ == '__main__':